Nutrition

 Increased energy needs

-Increased protein requirements
+Increased protein needs

 As mentioned earlier, protein is essential for muscle repair and growth .
 Strength and endurance athletes have higher protein needs that should not be overlooked.